Sentara Norfolk General Hospital: History

 In 1888 the forerunner to Norfolk General, the 25-bed Retreat for the Sick, was opened in downtown Norfolk.
 At this time there were fewer than 200 hospitals in the entire country.
 In 1892 the Retreat for the Sick opened the first nursing school in Norfolk.
 The hospital moved to a new location in 1896 and was renamed Norfolk Protestant Hospital in 1898.
 The hospital moved again in 1903 and witnessed a fire in 1906, though there were no deaths.
 Norfolk Protestant was renamed Norfolk General in the 1930s and the first open-heart surgery in Virginia was performed there in 1967.

 In 1981 Elizabeth Carr was born at the hospital, becoming America's first in-vitro fertilization baby.
 The first heart transplant performed in Hampton Roads occurred at the hospital in 1989.

 After medical school at Harvard Medical School and training in general surgery and critical care, Suffolk native, Dr. L.D.
-Britt returned to Hampton Roads and built a well respected general surgery program and established Norfolk General Hospital as Hampton Roads' only Level 1 trauma center.
+Britt returned to Hampton Roads and built a well–respected general surgery program and established Norfolk General Hospital as Hampton Roads' only Level 1 trauma center.

+Patient care

 Ranking

 In 2016, the hospital is nationally ranked in two specialties by U.S. News & World Report.